samyshyaka/SamyShyaka/README.md

 # Hi, I'm Samy 👋
-#### A Software and DevOps Engineer
+#### A Data Scientist / Data Engineer / Machine Learning Engineer

-I have a background in building and deploying efficient, scalable, and reliable software systems.
+With a background in both software development and data analytics, I bridge the gap between robust system architecture and insightful data analysis.

 #